brgillis/SHE_PPT/README.md

 # SGS SHE_PPT Documentation
-> `This, is an example of a header README.md, the aim is to briefly describe with a few sentences what the repository does.`
-> `This is heavily based on what Lee did for PK-WL before he left and it was very efficient for other devs to pick up from where he left`
-> `This is an easy-to-implement Markdown version of documentation.
-This repo also demonstrates how to make documentation which can be compiled by using 'make doc' with the Elements builder.
-See the files in the 'doc' folder of this project for how to set up this documentation (using the same content, but in .rst format instead of .md).
-You can see how that looks by cloning this project within a LODEEN environment and running 'make doc' in the root folder.
-This will compile the files in the 'doc' folder into .html files in the build.../doc/sphinx folder.
-Open 'index.html' there with your browser of choice.`

 This very simple repository aims to create a template for documentation (README & DocStrings) for Euclid-SGS Projects.

 ## Software identification
-> `Software profile should be one of "develop", "release-candidate", "release"`

 * Processing Element Name: PF-SHE
 * Project Name: SHE_PPT